MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 #### Claims validation

 You can add a _claims validator_ to the authentication configuration.
 The claims are evaluated after the authentication header.
-Your validation code should throw an error or exception to reject the request.
+Throw an error or exception in your validation code to reject the request.

 There are various reasons you might reject an otherwise authenticated request: